FairwindsOps/rok8s-scripts/README.md

 Note that this will be only impact the local copy of the repo; hooks enabled will not be committed and pushed, so they will not be received on a pull.
 This effectively makes them "opt-in".

+## CI Docker Images

+We host images that you can use to run your own CI.
+They can be found on [quay](https://quay.io/repository/reactiveops/ci-images)

+NOTE: The images on Docker Hub are deprecated in favor of the images on Quay.